adafruit/Adafruit_Mynewt/docs/12_UnitTests.md

 }
 ```

-You can run this test suite again with the following command:
+You can then run the test suite again with the following command:

 ```
-$ newt test lib/fifo
 $ newt test libs/fifo
 Testing package libs/fifo
 Compiling test_fifo.c